Posterior Screws - No direct vertebral body derotation

 This is achieved by correction of the deformity and creation of a solid arthrodesis of the deformed part of the spine.

-To illustrate this procedure, we will use a left PTC and a right thoracic curve.
+For this procedure we will assume a left PTC, right thoracic and a left lumbar curve.

 Details on selection of fusion levels can be found here.